Odessa, Texas: Tourism

-Parker Ranch House Museum at 1118 Maple Ave.: The restored structure was once the headquarters of a ranch that includes 175 sections of land in Andrews and Ector Counties.
+Parker Ranch House Museum was once the headquarters of a ranch that included 175 sections of land in Andrews and Ector Counties.
 Owned from the 1930s to the 1950s by Jim and Bessie Parker, the museum features exhibits of the ranching family.

 Odessa's Presidential Museum and Leadership Library, on the campus of the University of Texas of the Permian Basin, is dedicated to the office of the Presidency.
 It also has displays about the presidents of the Republic of Texas.

 Texon Santa Fe Depot honors the old west and its railroads.

 The Parker House Museum features the lifestyle of a prominent ranching family in from the early 1900s.

 Odessa Meteor Crater, an impact crater 550 ft in diameter, is located southwest of the city.

 Odessa has 31 jackrabbits statues, as part of an art project launched in 2004.